 Watch out for more tasty treats coming your way too!
 Unsubscribe at any time.

+Nothing says spring like a Lemon Blueberry Loaf.
+It's fresh and zingy with bursts of juicy blueberry in every bite!
 And the lemony glaze?
-That's there just because.
-Mostly because I like glaze on cake, and also because I asked on Instagram and 61% of you agreed with me.
+That's there mostly because I like glaze on cake, and also because I asked on Instagram and 71% of you agreed with me.

 And the beauty of the glaze is that it has just 2 ingredients for you to mix up, then you just drizzle it all on haphazardly.
 It looks good however it lands!